sigmie/sigmie.com/docs/v0/mappings.md

 $properties->searchableNumber('birth_year');
 ```

-Normally you users won’t write the product stock in a search input, therefore it isn’t wise to use it for a `stock` property of a document.
+Normally, users won't input the product stock in a search field, so it wouldn't be wise to use it for a `stock` property of a document.
+However, if you're storing `users` in your search index, you might want to find users by the `birth_year`.

-But let’s have another look at a scenario where you store `users` in your search index.
-You may find yourself trying to find users by the `birth_year`.
 In this case, it would be beneficial to map the property as a `searchableNumber`.

 Some field examples for a **Searchable Number** are: